matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 In future:

  * contract entities to work on Matrix? (e.g. redistributing donations back to fund development)
- * manage a Matrix certification process?
+ * manage a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix)
  * promote Matrix (e.g. organise meetups & events & fund community activity)?

 ## Timings